 O&R and Pike are required to record gross receipts tax and RECO was required to record transitional energy facilities assessment (TEFA) tax as revenues and expenses on a gross income statement presentation basis (i.e., included in both revenue and expense).
 The recovery of these taxes is included in the revenue requirement within each of the respective approved rate plans.
-O&R and Pike recorded \$8.8 million and \$0.5 million, \$8.4 million and \$0.4 million, and \$8.3 million and \$0.3 million, of gross receipts tax in 2014, 2013 and 2012, respectively.
-RECO recorded \$3.2 million and \$4.6 million in TEFA tax in 2013 and 2012, respectively.
+O&R and Pike recorded \$8.9 million and \$0.5 million, \$8.8 million and \$0.5 million, and \$8.4 million and \$0.4 million, of gross receipts tax in 2015, 2014 and

+2013, respectively.
+RECO recorded \$3.2 million in TEFA tax in 2013.
 The TEFA tax is no longer assessed by the State of New Jersey as of January 1, 2014.